wp-plugins/better-wp-security/readme.txt

 == Changelog ==

+= 0.11.BETA - February 8, 2011 =
+* Update to project homepage and other minor changes

 = 0.10.BETA - February 6, 2011 =
 * Removed WP version check from status page as it was redundant
 * On uninstall wp-content location will be returned to default
 * Fixed setup error
 * Error checking now correctly identifies database table prefix
-* Rendom version # generator now removes version number from scripts and css where it can (thanks to Dave <night-vision@xs4all.nl> for this)
+* Rendom version # generator now removes version number from scripts and css where it can (thanks to Dave for this)

 = 0.9.BETA - January 11, 2011 =
 * Bug fixes